 Stand on your right leg and raise the left leg three to six inches off the floor.
 With arms at your sides, swing your left leg forward and backward, touching the floor for balance, while keeping your torso erect.
 Now, repeat the moves, but don't allow your foot to touch the ground.
 And finally, swing the left foot to the left side, holding the right arm out.
 Switch legs and repeat.

 3. One-Legged Clock With Arms

-Balance on one leg, torso straight, head up, and hands on the hips.
-Visualize a clock and point your arm straight overhead to 12, then to the side (three), and then circle low and around to nine without losing your balance.
+Balance on one leg, with the torso straight, head up and hands on the hips.
+Visualize a clock and point your arm straight overhead to 12, then to the side at three, and then circle low and around to nine without losing your balance.

 Increase the challenge by having a partner call out the different times to you.
 Switch to the opposite arm and leg and repeat.